ibm-cloud-docs/discovery-data/analyzeapi.md

 ## Analyzing HTML content
 {: #analyzeapi-html}

-You can analyze HTML as long as you submit the html in JSON format by using syntax like this:
+You can analyze HTML when you submit the html in JSON format by using syntax like this:

 ```json
 {